a421loop/cs-270-notes/Readings.md

 ## Reading Sept 3

-Similarities to CS 167 or other programming experiences
+Similarities and Differences to CS 167 or other programming experiences

-This course feels familiar because it’s still about the core programming ideas—functions, loops, conditionals, and classes.
+This course feels familiar because it’s still about the core programming ideas—functions, trees, and classes.
-The overall approach to problem-solving is the same.
-For example, the Euclidean algorithm for GCD works the same way whether it’s written in Python or C++.
+The overall format/order to problem-solving is the same.
+For example, the Euclidean algorithm for GCD follows similar logical steps in Python or C++.

-Differences

 The big changes explained in the reading and what we discussed in class come down to how C++ works as a language: